-4.1 The Regulation 18 Draft Plan consultation will take place from Monday 6th November to Monday 18th December.
-Members of the public, local authorities, businesses, developers and other stakeholders who have an interest in Sandwell will be able to have their say on the draft document, which sets out a number of emerging policies, proposals and allocations.
-Any comments received in response to this consultation will be considered before the final publication document is produced.
+4.1 The Regulation 18 Draft Plan consultation took place from Monday 6th November to Monday 11th December.
+Members of the public, local authorities, businesses, developers and other stakeholders who have an interest in Sandwell were invited to have their say on the draft document, which set out a number of emerging policies, proposals and allocations.
+The comments received in response to the consultation were considered and responded to and informed the production of the final publication document.